Asperato/userdocs/docs/payments.md

 Note that the authorisation field will be pre-populated with the required authorisation record.

-2. Enter the required amount, and then hit Save.
-This will create the payment record with the authorisation attached.
+2. Enter the required amount, and then hit "Process Payment" button.
+     1. This will create the payment record with the authorisation attached.

-3. Navigate to the payment record, then hit the Process payment button.
+     2. The payment would be immediaelty processed.

 ## Automatically collecting payments against an existing authorisation